-- 8. Study design, methods of measurement and the way that analysis of data has been carried out will be assessed by the committee. - 9.
-If qualitative data have been used, they will be assessed by the committee in accordance with the principles of good practice, e.g. set out in guidance from the Government's Chief Social Researcher21. - Formal statistical analyses will be included wherever possible.
-To support this, each committee will have access to advice on quantitative analysis and modelling as needed. - 11.
-When considering what evidence needs to be collected for assessment, the following points will be considered: - the potential for the need for different data for different parts of the UK or - the relevance to the UK situation for any data originating outside the UK; and - whether stakeholders can provide unpublished data. - 12.
-The list of references will make it clear which references have either not been subject to peer review or where evaluation by the committee itself has conducted the peer review.
+- 9. Study design, methods of measurement and the way that analysis of data has been carried out will be assessed by the SAC. - 10.
+Data will be assessed by the committee in accordance with the relevant principles of good practice, e.g. qualitative social science data will be assessed with reference to guidance from the Government's Chief Social Researcher. - Formal statistical analyses will be included wherever appropriate.
+To support this, each SAC will have access to advice on quantitative analysis and modelling as needed. - 12.
+When considering what evidence needs to be collected for assessment, the following points will be considered: - the potential for the need for different data for different parts of the UK or the relevance to the UK situation for any data originating outside the UK; and - whether stakeholders can provide unpublished data.